actions/setup-java/README.md

   - `server-password`: Environment variable name for password or token for authentication to the Apache Maven repository.
 Default is GITHUB_TOKEN.

-  - `settings-path`: Maven related setting to point to the diractory where the settings.xml file will be written.
+  - `settings-path`: Maven related setting to point to the directory where the settings.xml file will be written.
 Default is ~/.m2.

   - `gpg-private-key`: GPG private key to import.
 Default is empty string.'